livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 - pnpm -F scripts test:migration

 ## PREP TODO
-- Sort entries from oldest created to newest created so that first person to add a dialect gets the created_by credit
-- make the migration script a one pass through, not 2, with a method to do imports in batches without repeating speakers

 - continue running data in batches from 148K+
 - Use `pnpm mixed` to run Firebase prod and Supabase local and preview everything
 - Using mixed to look through local orthographies - especially in the table view
 - visual inspection of the results locally - should work similar to current prod
 - Make sure all items from "clean-up" below are being actively logged again as they are run into
 - Use cached Orama indexes from Vercel KV on page open (may get bumped to tail end of  migration)
+- Sort entries from oldest created to newest created so that first person to add a dialect gets the created_by credit
+- ensure-there-are/add placeholder entries for all current senses in prod db

 ## Migration Process
-- Lock down writes (but not reads!) of Firestore dictionary words and speakers using security rules
+- Lock down Firestore dictionary words and speakers writes security rules
 - Migrate data
+  - ensure-there-are/add placeholder entries for all current senses in prod db
   - ensure all auth users are brought over
+  - push sql migrations to prod db (making sure the 3 entries dropped columns are uncommented)
   - Make Supabase prod backup (manually trigger) and place as seed
-  - ensure-there-are/add placeholder entries for all current senses in prod db
-  - push sql migrations to prod db (making sure the 3 entries dropped columns are uncommented)
-  - Make Supabase prod backup (manually trigger)
-  - run `pnpm -F scripts save-firestore-data` to download Firestore speakers, entries, and users data locally
+  - run `pnpm -F scripts run-migration`
-  - run migration script
 - Test viewing and editing on local using `pnpm prod`
 - Merge PR to unblock
 - Test editing entries on live site